edisplay/RCB_TA_notes/week-14-node-express-handlebars/lesson-14.2.md

 1. copy these objectives into that objectives.txt file and save it, commit it, push it up.

 * keep the file open while the students are reading the objectives
+  * Students will use GET, POST, PUT, and DELETE.
   * Students will be able to create C.R.U.D Apps in Node
   * Using Node.js server to connect MySQL database and Express and handlebar to server pages using different routes.